mtgons5developer/MTGOTradingBotAutoIt/README.md

 Requirements:

-Windows 7 or aboce, 2GB RAM
+Windows 7 or above, 2GB RAM

 You can reach me inside MTGO under "JustinAlmeda" or "TheTickeTree".
 Feel free to contact for questions.